byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 - can use most food remnants (including meat, dairy and cooked foods)
 - provides a rich pro-biotic soil amendment for remediation, revitalization and reuse
 - emotionally nutritive

-**Bokashi gives a finished pro-biotic living soil in 30–45 days all in.** The speed of the fermentation process is a big advantage, cycling organic remnants faster by going straight from kitchen to fermentation, to soil, over and over again in small batches.
-With out the need to collect a critical mass of scraps to start, the fermentation process starts right away.
-Scale the fermentation vessel to the amount of scraps being generated, going straight into the bokashi bucket as soon as they are produced.

 **Note:** Fresh citrus and pineapple remnants are packed with powerful organic cleaning enzymes that can be easily fermented to produce luxury [Pro-biotic and multi purpose; Symbiotic Healing and Cleaning Products.](./waterAlchemy.md) That can be added to the bokashi system as a byproduct.